magpylib/magpylib/docs/_pages/user_guide/docs/docs_graphics.md

 (guide-graphics-show_context)=
 ### With show_context

-In order to make the subplot syntax more convenient we introduced the `show_context` native Python context manager.
+To make the subplot syntax more convenient we introduced the `show_context` native Python context manager.
 It allows to defer calls to the `show` function while passing additional arguments.
 This is necessary for Magpylib to know how many rows and columns are requested by the user, which single `show` calls do not keep track of.
 All kwargs, e.g. `backend` are handed directly to the context manager.

 The above example becomes: